-- 3. Check in with the job superintendent when you arrive so that the contractor knows who you are and what you are doing.
-When possible, schedule appointments so that the contractor and other responsible parties know when to expect you. - 4.
-Walk the perimeter of the site on your first inspection.
+- 4. Walk the perimeter of the site on your first inspection.
 This procedure will give you a good idea of the terrain and will alert you to any problems occurring from offsite water and off-site sedimentation. - 5.
 You may want to start your inspection from the lowest point of the perimeter and work your way upstream through the stormwater management system.
 This helps to make you aware of the amount of sediment leaving the site and can help you in locating its source. - 6.
-If sediment is flowing off the site, go far enough downstream to see the extent of the damage.
+If sediment is flowing off the site, go far enough down-stream to see the extent of the damage.
 In these situations, it is very important to document the damage.
 Make an estimate of the sediment volume.
 Photos and videotapes make very good evidence.
 Be sure to write the time, date and other items in your notes and on the inspection report. - 7.
 If turbidity is present in nearby water, sampling of the stream upstream and downstream of the discharge point can provide the best possible evidence that the site is in or out of compliance. - 8.
 Bring necessary tools to measure the devices and disturbed areas in the field.
-Be sure that basins and traps are sized according to the plans; channels and diversions have the proper grade, and contributing areas for the control devices are no larger than those used in the design. - 9.
-Pay particular attention to the maintenance of erosion and sediment control measures.
+Be sure that basins and traps are sized according to the plans; channels and diversions have the proper grade, and contributing areas for the control devices are no larger than those used in the design. - Pay particular attention to the maintenance of erosion and sediment control measures.
 All measures require regular maintenance and may require special attention after severe storms.